Add floor division support on /set and /var commands

 %a variable as

-Updated by Oui Ouims about 2 months ago
+Updated by Oui Ouims almost 2 years ago

 Both clients can do that.
 I do not understand why you're arguing like that